Learn how to use the Cricut Joy app to quickly create simple labels, paper crafts, vinyl, and iron-on projects for Cricut Joy without Design Space.

 If you attempt labels in Design Space, you’ll realize that each label needs to be created separately.
 Cue the headaches as you try to organize your whole pantry.
 With the app, all you have to do is choose one style and add text.
 You can create 5 labels or 25 without copying each one.

-1. From the main screen, tap the green Start button under Quick Labels.
+1. From the main screen, tap the green Start button under Quick Labels or Insert Cards.

-2. Then, you’ll get a screen with all necessary materials and some resources from Cricut’s website.
+2. Then, you’ll see all necessary materials and some resources from Cricut’s website.
 You can use Smart Label Writable Vinyl and Writable Paper.
 Smart Vinyl and Deluxe Paper work, too.
+To make cards, you’ll need Cricut Joy Insert Card Kits and a Card Mat.
 Once you have your materials, tap Start Making.

-5. On the following screen, you’ll see a preview of your labels.
-They’ll probably be a little basic to start, so let’s change that with the Edit button at the bottom.
+5. On the following screen, you’ll see a preview of your project.
+It’ll probably be a little basic to start, so let’s change that with the Edit button at the bottom.
 The font button is on the bottom-left; colors are on the bottom-right.
+For cards, the outer and insert colors are changeable with the Edit Color button at the bottom.
 Everything with an “A” requires Cricut Access, but for a limited time, all images and fonts in the app are free!

 6. Once you’re loving the look, tap Next, and set your material.
 Cricut Smart Materials do not need a mat.
 To see a preview of how everything will be cut, tap Preview, but Make It is where the real magic happens.